 Investment in an insurance contract represents a management life insurance policy (the "Insurance Policy").
 The Group is the beneficiary of the Insurance Policy.
 The Insurance Policy was pledged to a bank to secure certain banking facilities granted to the Group as set out in Note 26 to the consolidated financial statements.
-Changes in value of the investment in an insurance contract are recorded in "other gains, net" in the consolidated statement of comprehensive income.
+Changes in value of the investment in an insurance contract are recorded in "other gains, net" in the consolidated income statement.